Caveat: Cubicleism

 There was a buddhist monk sitting very still in the middle of an empty room.
 I said to him, “why am I so old?”
 He said nothing.

-I looked at a calander on the wall – it was Korean.
+I looked at a calendar on the wall – it was Korean.
 But the year said 2069.
 That would make me… 104 years old – in the dream.
 Really?
 Why am I thinking of this?
 Why do I feel like a skeleton?
 Why do I feel so sad?
 Am I feeling old?

 I woke up.
 I had trouble sleeping again.